 Ok, so CrossFit does a pretty good job programming the movements we use in everyday life, but I've noticed a few holes that could be filled in.
-Here are just a few examples of movements, and/or practices we think deserve a little more attention at your local box...
+Here are just a few examples of functional fitness exercises we think deserve a little more attention at your local box...

 1. Balancing on one leg while holding something heavy.